osism/documentation/source/configuration/synchronisation.rst

 Synchronisation
 ===============

-The configuration repository must be regularly synchronized with https://github.com/osism/cfg-master.
+The configuration repository, created using cookiecutter has to be synchronized regularly with https://github.com/osism/cfg-master to obtain any updates.

-``cfg-master`` contains in particular ``environments/manager``, which is needed to build the manager node for new environments.
+``cfg-master`` contains in particular ``environments/manager``, which is needed to initially build the manager node, and is updated on a regular basis.

 If there are errors when rebuilding an environment, such as a missing Ansible role, you should first try synchronizing before time-consuming debugging.